 The speech was a wild success.
 According to Edmund Morris, author of the biography Colonel Roosevelt, —who calls it “one of Roosevelt’s greatest rhetorical triumphs”—“Citizenship in a Republic” ran in the Journal des Debats as a Sunday supplement, got sent to the teachers of France by Le Temps, was printed by Librairie Hachette on Japanese vellum, was turned into a pocket book that sold 5,000 copies in five days, and was translated across Europe.
 Roosevelt, Morris writes, “was surprised at its success, admitting to Henry Cabot Lodge that the reaction of the French was ‘a little difficult for me to understand.’”

-How often are you in the arena?
+How often are you in the arena of life?